 My kids are both in their 20’s now, and I have to say I would not trade in this journey for the world.
 My special needs baby girl is a college graduate and despite the fact that she may always experience more bumps in her road than the “typical kid,” she has done remarkably well.
 She also sends a message to all parents with kids with “issues” to focus on their children’s gifts and strengths, and in time, you will see that they will blossom to be the best they can be.
 Never say never!

 So, stay tuned for the upcoming series Delays and disabilities – how to get help for your child.
-It will appear every Wednesday for the next few months.
+It will appear every Wednesday.
 We will love to hear your comments and input!